erik-adelbert/aoc/2024/README.md

 ## Day 11

 In today’s solution, the `Counter` works as a frequency map for integers, making it easy to add and retrieve counts.
 It processes stones in batches, avoiding unnecessary loops.
 Last but not least, it [minimizes redundant operations by using direct map access](https://en.wikipedia.org/wiki/Memoization).
 As a result and for my input, the final and longest line consists of `3799` unique numbers, each appearing one or more times for a total of `223M+` stones.

+I really appreciate the minimalism and simplicity of this solution—it's like Bauhaus in code form!